Maciej-FV/data_jobs_python_project/README.md

 - The database skills that are orange on the graph, such as, Oracle or SQL Server provide some of the highest Data Analyst salaries.
 This shows a significant demand for management and manipulation of data in the industry.

+# Conclusion

+This entire project has been a great opportunity for me to further improve as a (wannabe) Data Analyst.
+This project reveals informative aspects of Data job market, highlighting the necessary skills and trends that allow people to become a part of this interesting field.
+Since the data provided for this course project contains mostly 2023 data, it might be necessary to recreate this project on the newer, available data from current year.
+However, this project still serves as a great tool allowing people to analyze and understand the job market for Data roles.
+Thanks to this, they preparations to enter this field will be much easier as now they know what is worth focusing on and what is not.
+Thanks once again for Luke Barousse and his awesome projects that are available on YouTube!